 - David Abram describes how “for the Inuit, as for numerous other peoples, humans and animals all originally spoke the same language.”
 He quotes an Inuit woman: “In the very earliest time, when peoples and animals lived on earth … All spoke the same language.
 That was the time when words were like magic … Those who are recognized as shamans or medicine persons most fully remember the primordial language, and are thus able to slip, at will, out of the purely human discourses in order to converse directly with the other powers.”
 From The Spell of the Sensuous, p.
 87–88.

-- The light hidden with the created world is what the alchemists called the lumen naturae.
+- The light hidden within the created world is what the alchemists called the lumen naturae.

 - Genesis 2:19 “And out of the ground the Lord God formed every beast of the field, and every fowl of the air; and brought them unto Adam to see what he would call them: and whatsoever Adam called every living creature, that was the name thereof.”